Open until filled

 Rails-to-Trails Conservancy (RTC), a nonprofit organization with more than 160,000 members and supporters, is the nation's largest trails organization dedicated to connecting people and communities by creating a nationwide network of public trails, many from former rail lines and connecting corridors.
 Founded in 1986, RTC’s national office is located in Washington, D.C., with regional offices in California, Florida, Ohio and Pennsylvania.

-The Program Department's Trail Development/Policy Team has one to two full- or part-time internship positions available for the Fall/Spring/Summer semesters.
-Interns will be assisting staff members as follows:
+RTC’s Trail Development Team (Program Department) has one part-time internship position available for the Spring semester.
+Interns will assist staff members as follows:

-- Assist in the creation and maintenance of technical assistance related documents, reports and web content.
+Assist with the creation and maintenance of technical assistance related documents, reports and web content

-- Assist in the maintenance of RTC's trail database.
+Assist with the maintenance of RTC’s trail database.
 Specific duties may include updating the database with rail-trail news and reviewing/updating trail and rail corridor information within the database.

-Interns will participate as full-time staff members, including attending staff meetings, retreats and social gatherings.
+The intern will have the opportunity to participate as a full-time staff member, including attending staff and department meetings and social gatherings.
 Hours are flexible to accommodate class schedule(s) or other commitments.
-Generally, hours are four days a week from 9 a.m. to 5 p.m., or 9:30 a.m. to 5:30 p.m.
+Generally, interns would work 15-20 hours, two to four days per week.

-Qualified candidates are undergraduate seniors and graduate students seeking on-the-job experience, or professionals looking to hone their skill set.
+Qualified interns should be in an undergraduate or graduate program seeking on-the-job experience, or professionals looking to hone their skill set.
 In all internships, excellent writing and communication skills are necessary.
 RTC operates off a Microsoft Office platform, and experience in Word, Excel, Access, PowerPoint and Outlook is expected.
-Applicants should be task oriented and highly organized, and possess a strong interest in environmental issues or related studies, including trail development.
+Applicants should be task-oriented, highly organized and possess a strong interest in environmental issues or related studies, including trail development.